ChrisDuffley/stationPlaylist/addonuserguide.md

 * Q: Announce various Studio status info.
 These include track playback status, automation, microphone, line-in, record to file, and cart edit/insert mode toggle.
 * C: Name and duration of the currently playing track (if any).
 * Shift+C: Name and duration of the upcoming track (if any).
-* Cart keys (function keys and number row keys with or without modifiers): carts without borders.
 * H: Shows a dialog listing available Controller commands.

 Note: SPL Controller, E and Q can be assigned to a different command from Input Gestures dialog.